apache/pulsar/site2/docs/administration-zk-bk.md

 In Pulsar, ZooKeeper configuration is handled by two separate configuration files in the `conf` directory of your Pulsar installation:
 * The `conf/zookeeper.conf` file handles the configuration for local ZooKeeper.
-* The `conf/global-zookeeper.conf` file handles the configuration for the configuration store.
+* The `conf/global-zookeeper.conf` file handles the configuration for configuration store.
-See [parameters](reference-configuration.md#zookeeper) for more details.
+See [parameters](https://pulsar.apache.org/reference/#/config/reference-configuration-zookeeper) for more details.

 #### Configure batching operations
 Using the batching operations reduces the remote procedure call (RPC) traffic between the ZooKeeper client and servers.
 It also reduces the number of write transactions, because each batching operation corresponds to a single ZooKeeper transaction, containing multiple read and write operations.